SaltyyCode/My_Hunter/README.md

 My_Hunter is a reproduction of famous "Duck Hunt" game released in 1984.

+This project is the fist graphical project we make with CSFML, wich is a good introduction to video-game making

 ## Installation

 Use a GCC compiler and CSFML lib.